konstantinasfr/amber-tutorial/tleap.md

-# 🧬 AMBER TLeap Input Script – Full Explanation
+# 🧬 AMBER TLeap Input Script

 This page provides a detailed explanation of each line in a typical `tleap.in` file used for preparing molecular systems for AMBER simulations.
-The purpose is to help new users understand **what each line does**, **why it's needed**, and **what alternatives exist**.

 ---